tcpipuk/tcpipuk.github.io/src/synapse/deployment/1-docker.md

     <<: *synapse-template
 ```

-Theoretically you're now ready to launch!
-In the next section, we just need to set up the config files for each of these applications and you're ready to go.
+In the next sections, we just need to set up the config files for each of these applications and then you're ready to go.